bong-a/jekyll-theme-chirpy/README.md

 $ bash tools/run.sh
 ```

->**Note**: The *Recent Update* list requires the latest git-log date of posts, thus make sure the changes in `_posts` have been committed before running this command.

-Open a brower and visit <http://localhost:4000>.
+Open a modern brower and visit at <http://localhost:4000>.

-Few days later, you may find that the file changes does not refresh in real time by using `run.sh`.
+Few days later, you may find that the file modification(e.g. edits to a post) does not refresh in real time by using `run.sh`.
 Don't worry, the advanced option `-r` (or `--realtime`) will solve this problem, but it requires [**fswatch**](http://emcrisostomo.github.io/fswatch/) to be installed on your machine.
+Type `-h` for more information.

 ###  Deploying to GitHub Pages